 Other common causes of bicycle accidents in Phoenix include:

-Traumatic brain injuries are considered catastrophic injuries, which means there is a high likelihood of permanent disabilities resulting from the injury that will impair the sufferer’s ability to earn an income.
+Serious head injuries are considered catastrophic injuries, which means there is a high likelihood of permanent disabilities resulting from the injury that will impair the sufferer’s ability to earn an income.
 Another type of catastrophic injury from a bicycle accident is a spinal cord injury, which generally results in paralysis, which is the partial or total loss of sensation and function beneath the site of the injury.